Crazy-Jack/15712-project/README.md

 ### traces
 This directory contains the trace files used by the simulator.
 It contains three tracefiles:
 - `trace1.txt`: The name for this is kind of deceptive.
 It contains two commands, a `s 2`, then a `g`.
 This is used for initial testing.
+- `trace10.txt`: This file contains 10 commands.
-- `trace100.txt`: This file contains 100 commands, and is randomly generated.
-It is used for stress testing.
+- `trace100.txt`: This file contains 100 commands.
-- `trace1000.txt`: This file contains 1000 commands, and is randomly generated.
-It is used mainly for benchmarking.
+- `trace1000.txt`: This file contains 1000 commands.